 I'll start by saying you could argue the film is almost over-rated.
 From the start the film still retains a creepy atmosphere but over the years it seems to have lost it's scare factor.
 That said, some scenes are still disturbing and the some foul language still amazes to be shocking.

-There probably hasn't been a more intelligent horror film since 1973 or a better film on demonic possession.
-A must see for new horror fans.
+Debatably there probably hasn't been a more thoughtful horror film or a better film on demonic possession since.

 Exorcist II: The Heretic (1977)

-from her previous demonic possession, but the evil may only be repressed.
+Set four years after The Exorcist Regan MacNeil is still recovering from her previous demonic possession, but the evil may only be repressed.
+A priest and Exorcist is tasked with investigating his late teachers death.

 The Exorcist III (1990)

-The Exorcist film which spawned sequels and Prequels is a landmark horror film.
+The Exorcist film which spawned sequels and prequels is a landmark horror film.
 William Peter Blatty, writer of the Exorcist novel, directs this intriguing and underrated 3rd film.
 Blatty ignores the messy sequel and injects some realism, horror and suspense in The Exorcist 3.

 Good news for fans Jason Miller, Father Damien Karras, makes a surprise appearance.
 In addition to Karras the character 'Bill' Kinderman (of the original) played by Lee J. Cobb who died in 1976, is played excellently by George C. Scott.
 The film mostly consists of a serial killer hunt.
 The script is very natural and the witty rapport between Bill and the priest is fantastic, there is also a very good dream sequence.